dajer93/lunchplanner-v2/src/lambda/shoppingLists/README.md

 1. Removing ingredients from a shopping list
 2. Adding ingredients to a shopping list
 3. Both operations in a single request
+4. Updating the ticked ingredients list

 #### Client Integration

 The client application has been updated to:
+- Display checkboxes next to each ingredient in a shopping list
-- Allow users to add new ingredients directly from the shopping list page
+- Allow users to mark ingredients as "ticked" (completed) by clicking the checkbox
+- Apply visual styling (strikethrough) to ticked ingredients
 - Enable removing existing ingredients
+- Allow adding new ingredients directly from the shopping list page
 - Update the UI to reflect changes in real-time

 ### Delete Shopping List